Lucabr01/Computer-Vision-project/README.md

 The AdaptiveRefinementNET takes as input the warped frame, the reconstructed frame, the 4-frame history, and the adaptive mask $M(p)$ introduced earlier, and outputs the final reconstruction correction $\Delta$.

 This corrected frame represents the final output of the codec and is trained to minimize the MSE loss on the Septuplets dataset with the RTX 4090 (15 epochs for 14h).
+The following example show how the mask highlights only the boreders that still needs some details adjustments, keeping the other areas "turned off".
+The final reconstruction is significally improved from just the warped recontruction with a result of 35dB:

 <p align="center">
   <img src="images/adap1.png" alt="Our NET" width="70%">
 </p>

+Full training code on the **_TrainScriptss_** directory as `TrainAdaptiveNET.ipynb`.

+# 3.2 Joint training

+# 4 Tests and Results

 ## References